BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.1.20
 ------
 As discussed in 1.3, UAuth.priv is stored inside an AES256-CBC encryption.
-The encryption uses two ASPs specific to this authenticator (and which are also deleted by a CTAP reset operation).
+The encryption uses only ASPs specific to this authenticator (and which are also deleted by a CTAP reset operation).

 As only one authenticator has a given credential wrapping key ASP, only it can unwrap UAuth.priv.